 When an entrepreneur uses cash flow and I/S to know the financial situation of the company, he discovers the business’s ability to pay its bills – something that is directly linked to investment ability and can define the growth of the enterprise.

-If you liked this post, follow us on Facebook to receive information in your feed!
+With the information found here, now you understand well how cash flow and I/S work, don’t you?
+So if you liked this post, follow us on Facebook, Twitter, and LinkedIn to receive information in your feed!